ChibuzorUche/ChibuzorUche.github.io/README.md

 # About Me

-Hi, I'm [Your Name]!
-I'm a [Your Profession] who enjoys coding and learning new technologies.
+Hi, I'm Chibuzor Uche!
+I'm an IT Professional who enjoys coding and learning new technologies.

 ## Interests